Cold Call - podcast cover

 Calyx Global: Improving the Quality of Carbon Credits

-In 2021, Donna Lee and Duncan van Bergen founded Calyx Global to improve the quality of carbon credits sold in the voluntary carbon market.
-Organizations buy those credits for their decarbonization efforts to meet net-zero commitments.
-The startup had carefully avoided perceptions of conflicts of interest.
-But it was a challenging time for the industry.
-Lee and van Bergen had to decide whether tapping new revenue streams would jeopardize their trustworthy reputation.
-In this episode, HBS Profess...
+In 2021, Donna Lee and Duncan van Bergen founded Calyx Global, a carbon credit rating company.
+The startup worked to improve the quality of carbon credits sold in the voluntary carbon market.
+Organizations buy those credits to use in their decarbonization efforts to meet net-zero commitments.
+The firm had carefully avoided perceptions of conflicts of interest.
+But Lee and van Bergen faced a series of dilemmas.
+It was a challenging time for the industry.
+They had to decide whether changing the bu...

 Apr 01, 202539 minEp.
 253